xdmnl/api-documentation/source/includes/_endpoints.md

 start | number | Start time of the data to include in the export. end | number | End time of the data to include in the export. timezone | string (optional) | Name of the timezone to format the dates.
-If omitted, the export will use UTC.
+If omitted, the export will use UTC. full_export | boolean (optional) | Whether to include activities with the export.
+If omitted, the export will only contain messages.